tapis-project/tutorials/systems/hpc.md

 of machines.
 You can register an HPC cluster as a Tapis system to enable to Tapis to submit and monitor jobs on the cluster for you.

 In this example, we will register the Stampede2 supercomputer at TACC.
-Registering Stampede2 with Tapis requires that your TACC account have a valid allocation on Stampede2.
+Access to Stampede2 requires that your TACC account have a valid allocation on Stampede2.
 If you do not have an allocation on Stampede2, you can still use the concepts illustrated in this tutorial to register another HPC cluster that you do have access to.

 ## The System Description
 To register a system with Tapis, you describe the system in a JSON object.
-The description includes information about how to connect to the system, what kind of conatiner runtimes are available, what scheduler types and the queues defined.
+The description includes information about how to connect to the system, what kind of conatiner runtimes are available, what scheduler types, the queues defined, and more.

 The following contains a description of the Stampede2 cluster.
 Copy and paste the code below into your Jupyter notebook, and update `<username>` in the `id` field to your